aabbtree77/miniguestlog/README.md

 after clicking on Database -> Cluster0 -> Collections, despite the IP being whitelisted.
 Googling does not help much, but the error does not happen often.

 MongoDB Compass solves this problem, but it is an extra desktop app with its own GUI and shell.
+It works well though.

-Deleting multiple entries (documents) is cumbersome.
-The option does not seem to exist in the online GUI.
+Deleting multiple entries (documents) is not possible in the online GUI.
 In MongoDB Compass, one needs to get into MONGOSH shell, and then execute the commands such as

 ```
 > db.guests.deleteMany({city:"Kaunas"})